brylevkirill/notes/interesting recent papers.md

   - `post` <https://widmi.github.io>
   - `code` <https://github.com/ml-jku/baselines-rudder>

+#### ["TD or not TD: Analyzing the Role of Temporal Differencing in Deep Reinforcement Learning"](https://arxiv.org/abs/1806.01175) Amiranashvili, Dosovitskiy, Koltun, Brox
+>	"There is little understanding of when and why certain deep RL algorithms work well.
+Theoretical results are mainly based on tabular environments or linear function approximators.
+Their assumptions do not cover the typical application domains of deep RL, which feature extremely high input dimensionality (typically in the tens of thousands) and the use of nonlinear function approximators.
+Thus, our understanding of deep RL is based primarily on empirical results, and these empirical results guide the design of deep RL algorithms."
+>	"We perform a controlled experimental study aiming at better understanding the role of temporal differencing in modern deep reinforcement learning, which is characterized by essentially infinite-dimensional state spaces, extremely high observation dimensionality, partial observability, and deep nonlinear models used as function approximators.
+We focus on environments with visual inputs and discrete action sets, and algorithms that involve prediction of value or action-value functions."
+>	"By varying the parameters such as the balance between TD and MC in the learning update or the prediction horizon, we are able to clearly isolate the effect of these parameters on learning.
+Moreover, we designed a series of controlled scenarios that focus on specific characteristics of RL problems: reward sparsity, reward delay, perceptual complexity, and properties of terminal states."
+>	"Temporal differencing methods are generally considered superior to Monte Carlo methods in reinforcement learning.
+This opinion is largely based on empirical evidence from domains such as gridworlds, cart pole, and mountain car.
+Our results agree: in gridworlds and on Atari games we find that n-step Q learning outperforms QMC.
+We further find, similar to the TD(λ) experiments from the past, that a mixture of MC and TD achieves best results in n-step Q and A3C.
+However, the situation changes in perceptually complex environments.
+In our experiments in immersive three-dimensional simulations, a finite-horizon MC method matches or outperforms TD-based methods."
+>	"Our findings in modern deep RL settings both support and contradict past results on the merits of TD.
+On the one hand, value-based infinite-horizon methods perform best with a mixture of TD and MC; this is consistent with the TD(λ) results of Sutton (1988).
+On the other hand, in sharp contrast to prior beliefs, we observe that Monte Carlo algorithms can perform very well on challenging RL tasks.
+This is made possible by simply limiting the prediction to a finite horizon.
+Surprisingly, finite-horizon Monte Carlo training is successful in dealing with sparse and delayed rewards, which are generally assumed to impair this class of methods.
+Monte Carlo training is also more stable to noisy rewards and is particularly robust to perceptual complexity and variability."
+>	"While TD is at an advantage in tasks with simple perception, long planning horizons, or terminal rewards, MC training is more robust to noisy rewards, effective for training perception systems from raw sensory inputs, and surprisingly successful in dealing with sparse and delayed rewards."
+>	"What is the reason for this contrast between classic findings and our results?
+We believe that the key difference is in the complexity of perception in immersive three-dimensional environments, which was not present in gridworlds and other classic problems, and is only partially present in Atari games.
+In immersive simulation, the agent’s observation is a high-dimensional image that represents a partial view of a large (mostly hidden) three-dimensional environment.
+The dimensionality of the state space is essentially infinite: the underlying environment is specified by continuous surfaces in three-dimensional space.
+Memorizing all possible states is easy and routine in gridworlds and is also possible in some Atari games, but is not feasible in immersive three-dimensional simulations.
+Therefore, in order to successfully operate in such simulations, the agent has to learn to extract useful representations from the observations it receives.
+Encoding a meaningful representation from rich perceptual input is where Monte Carlo methods are at an advantage due to the reliability of their training signals.
+Monte Carlo methods train on ground-truth targets, not “guess from a guess”, as TD methods do."

 #### ["Simple Random Search Provides a Competitive Approach to Reinforcement Learning"](https://arxiv.org/abs/1803.07055) Mania, Guy, Recht
 >	"We attempted to find the simplest algorithm for model-free RL that performs well on the continuous control benchmarks used in the RL literature.
 We demonstrated that with a few algorithmic augmentations, basic random search could be used to train linear policies that achieve state-of-theart sample efficiency on the MuJoCo locomotion tasks.
 We showed that linear policies match the performance of complex neural network policies and can be found through a simple algorithm."
 >	"For application to continuous control, we augment the basic random search method with three simple features.
 First, we scale each update step by the standard deviation of the rewards collected for computing that update step.
 Second, we normalize the system’s states by online estimates of their mean and standard deviation.
 Third, we discard from the computation of the update steps the directions that yield the least improvement of the reward."